KuwentongPamamahay/kuwentongpamamahay.github.io/README.md

 # Kuwentong Pamamahay

 This is the data repository for the Kuwentong Pamamahay project.
 The repository contains all of the source data for the project.
+CC BY-NC-SA 4.0